Guide to health insurance waiting periods

-Although it can be frustrating having to wait a certain amount of time for a procedure, waiting periods exist so people aren’t able to join or switch and take out expensive cover when they think they need treatment.
+Although it can be frustrating having to wait a certain amount of time for a procedure, waiting periods exist so people aren’t able to join or switch and take out expensive cover only when they need a specific treatment.

-If there weren’t waiting periods, health cover would be more expensive for everyone.
+If these waiting periods didn't exist, health cover would be more expensive for everyone.

-Waiting periods exist for both hospital and extras cover, but health funds sometimes offer to waive some waiting periods to attract new customers.
+Waiting periods exist for both hospital and extras cover, but health funds sometimes offer to waive a few of them to attract new customers.

 Some funds offer deals that waive selected waiting periods when you join.